hack-lu/hack-lu-website/info/index.md

 The conference will be held as every year in Luxembourg, a small country between France, Belgium and Germany.
 The conference venue is the Parc Hotel in Luxembourg-Dommeldange, like in the previous years.

+Alvisse Parc Hotel is sold out!
-We've negotiated a special rate with the hotel the conference takes place.
+~~We've negotiated a special rate with the hotel the conference takes place.
 You can benefit from the special rate if you reserve your room through [Parc Hotel's registration form](https://reservations.cubilis.eu/alvisse-parc-hotel-luxembourg) and mentioning the promotional code 'HACKLU-2025'.
 Please make sure to **register your hotel room before September 10th, 2025** in order to be able to benefit from the proposal or to ensure that you will have a room.
-The contingent of reserverd rooms will be released afterwards by the hotel for general use.
+The contingent of reserverd rooms will be released afterwards by the hotel for general use.~~

+We've negotiated a special rate with a hotel nearby, the DoubleTree by Hilton, 12 Rue Jean Engling, 1466 Dommeldange Luxembourg.
+Here is a link to a few more rooms: https://www.hilton.com/en/book/reservation/rooms/?ctyhocn=LXMHIDI&arrivalDate=2025-10-21&departureDate=2025-10-24&groupCode=GHAC25&room1NumAdults=1

 By clicking on the [reservation link](https://reservations.cubilis.eu/alvisse-parc-hotel-luxembourg) you will arrive directly on the booking page.
 The guests have please to fill in the arrival and departure date and the special discount code.
 And click on « Show Availability », without the date and code, your special rates will not be visible!